lijingda13/AllocationServer/README.md

 ```

 ## Testing

 You can run unit tests using Maven by executing `mvn test` in the project root.
-This will execute all JUnit5 tests located in the `src/test` directory.
+This will execute all JUnit5 tests
+located in the `src/test` directory.

-# Web Frontend for CS 5031-P3
+# Web Frontend Client

 ## Installation